universal-ctags/ctags/docs/running-multi-parsers.rst

 the Make parser.

 The Automake parser is an exclusive subparser.
-It is chosen in top down way; a input file name "Makefile.am" gives enough information for choosing the Automake parser.
+It is chosen in top down way; an input file name "Makefile.am" gives enough information for choosing the Automake parser.

 To give chances to the Automake parser to capture Automake own